 For Recurring Challenges, check out How do I create a Recurring Challenge?

 For One-Off Challenges, leave the selector in the One-Off position

 Start Date, Start Time and Time Zone

-One-off Challenges cannot exceed a time frame of 365 continuous days.
+One-off Challenges cannot be shorter than 30 minutes, and cannot exceed a time frame of 365 continuous days.

 Set the Start Date, Start Time and Time Zone, establishing the start of the Challenge

 Note: Retroactive, or Challenges with a Start Date in the past, will default to have a Start Time of 12:00AM